viandoxdev/aoc/2021/README.md

 The rest are just haskage packages.

-"Framework" dependencies, used to programatically get the inputs:
+"Framework" dependencies, used to programatically get the inputs, and measure runtime:

-- utf8-string (used to decode inputs)
+- utf8-string
-- http-client (used to get inputs)
+- http-client
 - http-client-tls
 - http-types
+- clock

 Challenges dependencies (I tried to use as little as possible)